NeuronInnovations/neuron-go-hedera-sdk/README.md

 ## Compiling

 To build the `neuron-go-hedera-sdk`, you need to ensure that you have the latest version of Go installed.
-You can download and install it from the [official Go GitHub releases page](https://github.com/golang/go/releases).
+You can download and install it from [the official golang site](https://go.dev/dl/)

 ### Steps to Build the SDK